paritytech/polkadot-hub-app/documentation/pages/modules/room-reservation.md

 # Room reservation module

-This module takes care of desk bookings.
+This module takes care of booking rooms.
+You can either book any available room for the time you need, or you can book a specific room depending on its availability.

 ## Manifest.json